MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Rethinking Lipschitz Neural Networks for Certified L-infinity Robustness. [[paper]](https://arxiv.org/abs/2210.01787)
+  - Bohang Zhang, Du Jiang, Di He, Liwei Wang. *NeurIPS 2022*
+  - Key Word: Certified L-infinity Robustness; Randomized Smoothing.
+  - <details><summary>Digest</summary> We derive two fundamental impossibility results that hold for any standard Lipschitz network: one for robust classification on finite datasets, and the other for Lipschitz function approximation.
+These results identify that networks built upon norm-bounded affine layers and Lipschitz activations intrinsically lose expressive power even in the two-dimensional case, and shed light on how recently proposed Lipschitz networks (e.g., GroupSort and ℓ∞-distance nets) bypass these impossibilities by leveraging order statistic functions.

 - Perceptual Attacks of No-Reference Image Quality Models with Human-in-the-Loop. [[paper]](https://arxiv.org/abs/2210.00933)
   - Weixia Zhang, Dingquan Li, Xiongkuo Min, Guangtao Zhai, Guodong Guo, Xiaokang Yang, Kede Ma. *NeurIPS 2022*
   - Key Word: Adversarial Robustness; No-reference Image Quality Assessment.